Shadoo91/ets2-realistic-keyboard-steering/README.md

 ## 📜 License & Copyright
 **Copyright (c) 2026 by Shadoo91.
 All rights reserved.**
-Re-uploading, distribution on third-party platforms, or copying the mathematical formulas into other modifications without express written permission from Shadoo91 is strictly prohibited and illegal [ex-4].
+Re-uploading, distribution on third-party platforms, or copying the mathematical formulas into other modifications without express written permission from Shadoo91 is strictly prohibited and illegal.

 ----------------------------------------------------------------------------------
 Enjoy the realistic truck handling!
 Safe travels! ~ Shadoo91 😉